Exploring Kakadu National Park

-Last May I finally made it to exploring Kakadu National Park!
-The prolonged wet season disrupted my first attempt two months earlier, in March, so that I had to reschedule my travel plan with a second visit to the Top End of Australia later on in May.
+Last May I finally made it to the Kakadu National Park The prolonged wet season disrupted my first attempt two months earlier, in March, so that I had to reschedule my travel plan with a second visit to the Top End of Australia later on in May.

 When I arrived in Darwin end of May the situation had improved but most roads were still closed.
 Usually at that time of the year all roads are accessible, but in 2011 the amount of rain doubled the average rain fall per year, so no wonder why people could not go to the Kakadu!
 However some local tour companies kept operating their tours within a restricted area of Kakaku.

 Why 3 day Tour for exploring Kakadu National Park

 I am not a tour person and I will never be one!
 Therefore I am very choosy when it comes to booking a tour.
 This time for my Kakadu Trip I wanted something different from the average tours and was lucky to find one that suited my expectations.
 What I check when booking a tour is the itinerary with the things to see and the main activities as well as the number of participants which is in my opinon very important.
 The 3days Kakadu Trip was focussed on natural attractions, a cruise, some hiking and swimming activities, camping, and also a touch of aboriginal cultural insight.
 The mix was very much promising a good tour.

 What I did on a my 3 day Kakadu National Park Tour